-St. Francis Catholic and C of E Primary Academy is an academy in the Diocese of Chichester Academy Trust (DCAT) for children aged 4 to 11 years.
+St. Blasius Shanklin CofE Primary Academy is an academy in the Diocese of Chichester Academy Trust (DCAT) for children aged 5 to 11 years.
 As such the Trust is the Admission Authority responsible for all decisions in connection with admitting pupils and for the publication of Admission Arrangements which explain how the admissions process will be applied.
 The Trust delegates the responsibility for admissions to the Local Governing Body of the school.

-The guiding principle of admission to this academy is that a church school should serve its local community, defined in the trust deed dated September 2013 as the ecclesiastical parish of St Francis Catholic and Church.
+The guiding principle of admission to this academy is that a church school should serve its local community, defined in the trust deed dated September 2013 as the ecclesiastical parish of St Blasius Church.
 There is one class in each year group, providing a total of 210 places.
 Our published number (PAN) is 30.
-This relates only to the normal point of entry to the school, at reception.
+This relates only to the normal point of entry to the academy, at reception.
 Admissions to other year groups will be based upon the prejudice to: